unachoza/Air-Person-Finder/README.md

 - Implement sass, I have two annimations that are repetitive.
 With sass, I can convert them into loops and itterate through

+- I would come up with cuter error messages replacing "Oops there is an error" and "Oops no results."
+I contemplated a gif, decided against it because I couldn't find anything that matched Air's color pallette (based off air.inc) and that wasn't too load/ abrupt for user experience

 - More Test / Integration tests.
 I'm still learning tests, currently I've tested a few pure functions.
 I wrote descriptions for some other tests that I will continue to research

 - To handle future scaling, I would implement Redux to maintain unidirectional data flow, organization, single source of truth/state.
 I would deploy with Next.js.
 I would spend more time with my memoization, because currently, I think it needs to be set to local storage, but i'm not sure.
 I would look into image optimization as well.